 Criminal Justice Division

 The goal of the Governor’s Criminal Justice Division (CJD) is to improve public safety and support victims of crime by filling system gaps and promoting innovative solutions to common challenges.
-Our mission is to support those who make Texas a safer place and those who help victims of crime to recover and feel safe again.
-In carrying out this mission, we are committed to helping our grantees by actively finding ways for them to accomplish their goals and by making sure that we have our eye on identifying the approaches that work best.
+Our mission is to support those who make Texas a safer place and those who help victims of crime to recover and feel safe again through programs that:

 - Prevent and intervene in juvenile delinquency